c128lib/Reference/Kernal.md

 READST (alias READSS) returns the status byte associated with the last I/O operation (serial, cassette or RS-232) performed.
 Serial and cassette tape operations update STATUS ([144/$90](0000#90)) and RS-232 I/O updates RSSTAT ($0A14).
 Note that to simulate an ACIA, RSSTAT is cleared after it is read via READST.
 The last I/O operation is determined by the contents of FA ([186/$BA](0000#BA)); thus applications that drive I/O devices using the lower-level Kernal calls should not use READST.

 ## 65466 $FFBA SETLFS <a name="FFBA"></a>
-SETLFS sets the logical file number (LA, $B8), device number (FA, $BA) and secondary address (SA, $B9) for the higher-level Kernal I/O routines.
+SETLFS sets the logical file number (LA, [184/$B8](0000#B8)), device number (FA, [186/$BA](0000#BA)) and secondary address (SA, [185/$B9](0000#B9)) for the higher-level Kernal I/O routines.
 The LA must be unique among OPENed files and is used to identify specific files for I/O operations.
 The device number rangs is 0 to 31 and is used to target I/O. The SA is a command to be sent to the indicated device, usually to place it in a particular mode.
 If the SA is not needed, the Y register should pass $FF.
 SETLFS is often used along with SETNAM and SETBNK calls prior to OPENs.
 See the Kernal OPEN, LOAD and SAVE calls for examples.

 ## 65466 $FFBD SETNAM <a name="FFBd"></a>
 SETNAM sets up the filename or command string for higher-level Kernal I/O calls such as OPEN, LOAD and SAVE.
-The string (filename or command) length is passed in A and updates FNLEN ($B7).
+The string (filename or command) length is passed in A and updates FNLEN ([183/$B7](0000#B7)).
 The address of the string is passed in X (low) and Y (high).
 See the companion call, SETBNK, which specifies in which RAM bank the string is found.
 If there is no string, SETNAM should still be called and a null ($00) length specified (the address does not matter).
 SETNAM is often used along with SETBNK and SETLFS calls prior to OPENs.
 See the Kernal OPEN, LOAD and SAVE calls for examples.

 ## 65472 $FFC0 OPEN <a name="FFC0"></a>
 OPEN prepares a logical file for I/O operations.
 It creates a unique entry in the Kernal logical file tables LAT ($0362), FAT ($036C) and SAT ($0376) using its index LDTND ([152/$98](0000#98)) and data supplied by the user via SETLFS.
 There can be up to then logical files OPENed simultaneously.
 OPEN performs device-specific opening tasks for serial, cassette and RS-232 devices, including clearing the previous status and transmitting any given filename or command string supplied by the user via SETNAM and SETBNK.
 The I/O status is updated appropriately and can be read via READST.